ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 Telemetry
 ---------
-The .NET tools collect usage data in order to help us improve your experience.
+The .NET tools collect usage data in order to help improve your experience.
 It is collected by Microsoft and shared with the community.
-You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favorite shell.
+You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true'.

-Read more about .NET CLI Tools telemetry: https://aka.ms/dotnet-cli-telemetry
+Refer to [.NET CLI Tools telemetry](https://aka.ms/dotnet-cli-telemetry) for more information on it.

 ----------------
 Installed an ASP.NET Core HTTPS development certificate.